shu8/probot-prettifier/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that prettifies code in pull requests

+## Usage

+Install the app by visiting [the app page](https://github.com/apps/probot-pretiffier).

+## Notes

-It currently only works for JavaScript files.
+It currently only prettifies JavaScript files!
+Hopefully it will support more languages soon :)

 ## Setup